niksy/knowledge/development/ssh-keys.md

 Why explicit name for `id_rsa`?
 That way you know which key is for what host.

+## Add public key to remote machine

+`ssh-copy-id` allows one to easily set up passwordless SSH connections on a new machine.
+It does this by copying over your public key and setting the correct permissions.

+Usage: `ssh-copy-id -i example.pub username@host`

 ## References

 * [Basic instructions](http://net.tutsplus.com/tutorials/tools-and-tips/how-to-work-with-github-and-multiple-accounts/)